 The Rural CCMR Accelerator Program

 Rural school systems have the passion and dedication, but not always the resources, to improve college, career, and military-readiness outcomes and successful postsecondary transitions for their high school students.
 For this reason, the Network launched the Rural CCMR Accelerator Program extending expert coaching and student support services to select rural Texas school systems.
 Through this program we work with participating rural school systems to:

 - analyze the effectiveness of their current CCMR programming;

 - develop CCMR plans that identify no-cost to low-cost, high-impact CCMR strategies that address school system gaps;

 - implement the plan and access increase CCMR Outcomes Bonus funding to continue improving postsecondary outcomes.

 By targeting support at the regional partner level, the Network aims to build capacity that touches all school systems within the portfolio of regional partners through the professional learning community.
 The professional learning community is helping each regional partner work with their school system partners to:

-- Develop a cross-functional CCMR strategic plan, including evidence-based strategies to address areas of weakness; and
+2. develop a cross-functional CCMR strategic plan, including evidence-based strategies to address areas of weakness, and

-- Maximize the use of the CCMR Outcomes Bonus to sustain successful programming to increase student outcomes.
+3. maximize the use of the current CCMR Outcomes Bonus funding to increase student outcomes.

 The professional learning community breaks down regional silos between individuals with the same goals across the state and allows for sharing of resources and best practices and common problem-solving.